ServeDynamicUI/serve_dynamic_ui/README.md

   runApp(const MyApp());
 }
 ```
-Regex is used. so you need to pass the action as action string ***actionString: /actionName?query1=value1**
+Regex is used. so you need to pass the action as action string ***actionString: /actionName?query1=value1&query2=value2**
+It is recommended to follow the above pattern.

 So, in json it looks like this
 ```json